-Pilot survives after small plane crash off coast of Hawaii
+Pilot seriously injured after plane crash off Hawaii

-HONOLULU (AP) — A civilian contractor for the Hawaii Air National Guard who was participating in a military exercise survived after his plane crashed off the coast of Honolulu, authorities said Wednesday.
+HONOLULU (AP) — A Hawaii Air National Guard civilian contractor participating in a military exercise was in serious condition Wednesday after his plane crashed off the coast of Honolulu, authorities said.

-U.S. Coast Guard spokeswoman Petty Officer Sara Muir says the pilot is in stable condition after being rescued about 3 miles (4.8 kilometers) south of Oahu near Honolulu’s Sand Island.
+Honolulu Emergency Services spokesman Dustin Malama said the 47-year-old appeared to have traumatic injuries and was taken to a hospital.

 Federal Aviation Administration spokesman Ian Gregor said a Hawker Hunter jet went down in the ocean around 2:25 p.m. after taking off from Honolulu’s airport.